 When recording devices that have been applied to or placed in a patient, they should all be placed in the Medical Equipment Section (2.37).
 If the CDA document is also documenting a procedure that applied or placed the device, then the device could also be enumerated under the details of that procedure.
 Detailing the device in the procedure details does not remove the need to list it in the Medical Equipment section.

-With the Medical Equipment section, the devices would be listed as part of the Procedure Activity Procedure template, either on its own or within a Medical Equipment Organizer template.
-If information about the procedure that applied or placed the device is known, it should be included, otherwise as much information is known should be specified.
+Within the Medical Equipment section, each device is listed within a procedure act where the “inversion indicator” is true.
+This creates an unusual order for the information, because the inversion in the semantics is subtle.
+The subject of the statement really is the equipment, not the procedure.
+Each implanted device can be represented in an Individual Procedure Activity Procedure templateor groups of implanted devices can be represented within a Medical Equipment Organizer template.
+If information about the procedure that applied or placed the device is known, it should be included, otherwise as much information as is known should be specified.

 When specifying the device, the UDI of the device must be used to identify the device.
 See Section 3.85 Product Instance in the C-CDA Implementation Guide for information on how to encode the UDI.

-To declare that a patient has no implanted devices, the Medical Equipment section should be used that has a Procedure Activity Procedure entiry with an effectiveTime that has a nullFlavor of ‘NA’ and a participantRole that has an id with a nullFlavor of ‘NA’ and a code of 40388003 – Implant.
+To declare that a patient has no implanted devices, the Medical Equipment section should be used that has a Procedure Activity Procedure entry with an effectiveTime that has a nullFlavor of ‘NA’ and a participantRole that has an id with a nullFlavor of ‘NA’ and a code of 40388003 – Implant.
 This combination states that the patient has not had a procedure to implant anything.

 Health Concerns vs. Problems

-To satisfy the 2015 Final Rule, Transition of Care documents should include both the Problem Section (2.53) and the Health Concerns Section (2.23), with content distinguished as described below.
+To satisfy the 2015 Edition CEHRT requirements, Transition of Care (ToC) documents should include both the Problem Section (2.53) and the Health Concerns Section (2.23), with content distinguished as described below.

 Problem Section

-The Problem Section contains the Problem List of the person authoring/attesting the ToC document.
-These are the “priority concerns” that the author deemed significant enough to be on the list.
+The Problem Section contains the Problem List in a ToC document.
+These are the “tracked concerns” that the author includes on the list.

 The list should only include active Problems that the author deems pertinent to the intended recipient.
 If there are historical problems that the author deems pertinent and chooses to include, these should clearly be indicated as not active.